|

 From

-what I've read about Joseph Roty, he's quite a curmudgeon and quite a
+what I've read about Joseph Roty, he was quite a curmudgeon and quite a

 perfectionist.
 Sounds like our kind of vintner!